Sienci-Labs/Resources/lmmk3/mk3-assembly/mk3-final-checks.md

 ---
-title: LongMill MK3 Final Checks
+title: 6.
+Final Checks
-menu_order: 4
+menu_order: 7
 post_status: draft
 post_excerpt: After assembly, you can set up the electronics and g-code sender for the LongMill CNC.
 Wiring is shown for the control box, power supply, motors and more.
 post_date: 2026-05-20 10:44:33